Generic Name:morphine sulfate controlled-release tablets: MS Contin

 MS Contin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to MS Contin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to MS Contin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: